proglangbase/bbhw/code/erlang/README.md

 ## Installing the OTP

 Under Linux, the `run` command will optionally install a local copy of the OTP, if a global one is not found, before running the Erlang script.
-This takes a while, however, and is not guaranteed to complete.
+It takes about 10 minutes to install.

 There is no command to run the script under Windows and [Installing the OTP] globally is the best option for Windows and Linux.